My veins run with ink.

 How do you do that?

 If you want to write faster or better, you don’t have to reinvent the wheel.
 Call me.
 I can help.
 No budget?
 Or simply skeptical?
 Check out my blog.
 You’ll get lots of helpful ideas — without spending a cent.
 Be sure to subscribe to my newsletter, which is also no charge and will give you a free copy of my special booklet on mindmapping.
-(See the subscribe box in the column to your right, underneath the photo of me.)
+(See the subscribe box at the very top of my home page.)

 If you have a small budget, take a look at my book, 8 1/2 Steps to Writing Faster, Better.